madduci/terraform-wire-hole/README.md

 # terraform-wire-hole

-This is a collection of Terraform files and configurations to realize a Wireguard-PiHole system, freely editable, to achieve adblocking also for mobile devices outside a network.
+This is a collection of Terraform files and configurations to configure automatically a Wireguard-PiHole system, freely editable, to achieve adblocking also for mobile devices outside a home network.

-List of services:
+List of services included in this project:

 * Wireguard (VPN)
 * NoIP (Dynamic DNS Provider)
 * PiHole (AdBlocking)
 * CloudFlared (DNS over HTTPS)
 * NGINX (Reverse Proxy for PiHole with HTTPS endpoint)

+The Services are all optional.
+It means that you can decide what you'd like to run by commenting out the unneeded Modules in the `main.tf` file in the root folder.

 ## Requirements